Courtesy DOE/NREL ENTECH

-Today, solar energy provides two-tenths of 1 percent of the total energy consumed in the United States.
-While the amount of solar electricity capacity in the US has increased in recent years—rising from 334,244 kilowatts in 1997 to 1,488,500 kilowatts in 2011 , it still only accounts for 0.1% of net electricity generated in the United States – the least among the renewable sources of hydroelectric, biomass, wind and solar.
+Today, solar energy provides three-tenths of 1 percent of the total energy consumed in the United States.
+While the amount of solar electricity capacity in the US has increased in recent years—rising from 334.2 megawatts in 1997 to 6,220.3 megawatts in 2013 , it still only accounts for 0.2% of net electricity generated in the United States – the least among the renewable sources of hydroelectric, biomass, wind and solar.
 However, if rooftop solar panels and other solar lighting in the residential and commercial sectors were included in the generation statistics, total solar generated electricity in the US could represent a larger, but still small share.

 Efforts to expand solar capacity face several challenges.
 One of the most significant impediments to solar power, like wind power, involves the availability of its source.
 Solar radiation is rarely constant and varies with changing atmospheric conditions (clouds and dust), and the changing position of the Earth relative to the sun (day and night).
 Solar energy is also relatively weak because it must first pass through the atmosphere, which protects the Earth from the sun’s intensity.
 As such, the intermittent and variable manner in which solar energy arrives on the Earth’s surface means it creates reliability problems.
 This necessitates some form of back-up energy system to be installed for when the sun is not shining or the weather is adverse.